Emma Stone Is Pregnant, Expecting First Baby With Dave McCary

 A source tells E!
 News, "Emma is pregnant and just loves married life!"

-In photos published by The Daily Mail on Monday, Jan.
-4, Emma is seen cradling her baby bump while out on a walk in Los Angeles.
+In photos published by The Daily Mail on Monday, Stone is seen cradling her baby bump while out on a walk in Los Angeles.

 This past September, People confirmed that the actress and writer had exchanged vows, though details about the ceremony remain unknown.

 Since then, the pair has returned to their low-key lifestyle away from the spotlight.
-For his part, Dave didn't post about his now-wife or their wedding plans in any capacity and Emma has stayed just as tight-lipped.
+For his part, McCary didn't post about his now-wife or their wedding plans in any capacity and Stone has stayed just as tight-lipped.

-Despite their penchant for privacy, it's clear as day Dave and Emma are head over heels for each other.
+Despite their penchant for privacy, it's clear as day McCary and Stone are head over heels for each other.

-When they first went out after announcing their engagement, Emma proudly wore her Winter Pearl engagement ring by designer Catbird, in addition to a huge grin.
+When they first went out after announcing their engagement, Stone proudly wore her Winter Pearl engagement ring by designer Catbird, in addition to a huge grin.

 With their wedding now checked off the list, the celebs are preparing for the arrival of their little one.